imhugofonseca/go-gyazo/readme.md

 `BKT_SECRET_ACCESS_KEY`: Your bucket access secret

-`BKT_SPACE_DOMAIN`: The domain where from your files will be served.
+`BKT_SPACE_DOMAIN`: The domain where your files will be served from.

 `BKT_NAME`: The name of the bucket